michaelplaing/mr_rax/README.md

 ### The Rax tree implementation

 Rax is a binary character based adaptive radix prefix tree.
 This means that common prefixes are combined and node sizes vary depending on prefix compression, node compression and the number of children (radix), which can be 0 to 256 (hence adaptive).
-A key is a sequence of characters that can be "inserted" and/or "found".
+A key is a sequence of bytes that can be "inserted" and/or "found".
 Optionally a key can have associated data: a pointer or a scalar.
 The keys are maintained in lexicographic order within the tree's hierarchy.

 There is much more information in the Rax README and ``rax.c``.